NumairGoldeye/cs194-project/README.md

   It also sets up the game board tiles and maintains the list of players.
 Finally, it contains information that helps the individual client identify their own player in the game and other various pieces of information that are relevant to the player.
+- Other files: There are various networking calls made in files that update the state of the game or the state of players, i.e. adding resources and moving the knight.
+All of these calls utilize the Game Manager to send the necessary messages to the appropriate clients and the Game Manager has the corresponding functions that handle these calls.

 Board Representation Files: The following section contains the files that
     represent the state of the game board.